The Local Lifting Property, Property FD, and stability of approximate representations: Property FD

 To see that \eqref{rep gen} $\Rightarrow$ \eqref{rep faith}, let $H$ be a Hilbert space of dimension at least $\aleph$ such that there is a faithful representation $\pi\in \mathrm{Rep}(A,H)$ (for example, a suitably large amplification of a given faithful representation will work).
 Then part \eqref{rep gen} writes $\pi$ as a limit of a net $(\pi_i)_i$.
 For each $a\in A\setminus \{0\}$, as $\pi(a)\neq 0$, there must exist $i$ with $\pi_i(a)\neq 0$.
 As $\pi$ is (unitarily equivalent to) a subrepresentation of a direct sum of representations from $S$, there must exist a representation $\sigma\in S$ with $\sigma(a)\neq 0$.

 Finally, we show that \eqref{rep faith} $\Rightarrow$ \eqref{rep state}.
 Indeed, note first that as $\langle S\rangle$ is closed under finite direct sums, and taking subrepresentations, the collection of $S$-states is convex.
-The result now follows from a standard Hahn-Banach separation argument: see \cite[Theorem 2.4, proof of (e) $\Rightarrow$ (a)]{Exel:1992aa} for details. \end{proof}
+The result now follows from a standard Hahn--Banach separation argument: see \cite[Theorem 2.4, proof of (e) $\Rightarrow$ (a)]{Exel:1992aa} for details. \end{proof}

 \begin{definition} Let $A$ be a $C^*$-algebra, and $S$ be a collection of representations of $A$.
 We say that $S$ is \emph{dense in the Fell topology} if it satisfies the equivalent conditions in Theorem \ref{rep approx}.